rust-lang/rust/text/0000-allow-if-let-irrefutables.md

 [summary]: #summary

 Currently when using an if let statement and an irrefutable pattern (read always match) is used the compiler complains with an `E0162: irrefutable if-let pattern`.
+The current state breaks macros who want to accept patterns generically and this RFC proposes changing this error to an error-by-default which is allowed to be disabled by such macros.

 # Motivation
 [motivation]: #motivation